 - If 24 hours pass without a reply from your opponent (whether it is the initial contact or not), add PMJ to your conversation by selecting “Invite More” underneath the conversation participants.
 (This option will not appear if you did not start the conversation.)
 He will monitor the conversation to ensure an effort to complete the match is being made.
 If you can’t add him to the conversation because you didn’t start it, take screenshots of the conversation and send them in a separate PM as attachments.

 - Add PMJ to your conversation if you have any problems at all with regards to scheduling a match.
 Remember that if you do not inform the TO of your problems before the round ends, you both will get a warning.

 - If your opponent still has not responded within 48 hours of your last message, you may either take the win for the round or play the match out as normal.
 If you do play the match, however, you must accept the result.

 - Your ability to receive private messages is on by default when you sign up for the forums.
-You must leave it on in order to receive messages from both the TO, PokeBeach staff, and your opponent for each round.
-If a player reports that they are unable to send you a private message, you will receive a warning and a match loss.
+You must leave it on in order to receive messages from the TO, PokeBeach staff, and your opponent for each round.
+If a player reports that they are unable to send you a private message, and this is verified by the TO, you will receive a warning and a match loss.

 - Trouble completing matches: